Entrepreneurial Excellence Program

 * We strongly recommend that two individuals in the management of the company participate together in the course.

 Non-profits and certain organizations are eligible for scholarships to cover program fees.
-Inquiry if you are eligible by e-mailing: LCRDA@inn-park.com
+Inquire if you are eligible by e-mailing: LCRDA@inn-park.com

 Upcoming Class Course Schedule